 Moremi is amongst the best game reserves in Africa for viewing the endangered African wild dog.
 Xakanaxa is home to a resident herd of several hundred buffalo whose range covers the territories of at least 4 prides of lion which may often be seen flanking the ever moving herd.
-Breeding herds of elephant move between their browsing areas in the Mopani forests and the fresh water of the Okavango.
-Red Lechwe are one of the more unusual antelope species commonly found here.
+Breeding herds of elephant move between their browsing areas in the mopane forests and the fresh water of the Okavango.
+Red lechwe are one of the more unusual antelope species commonly found here.
 Game is more concentrated around the permanent water during the dry season (Apr - Oct) with it becoming very hot in the later months.
 The heronries become active as the migrant birds return to Botswana from September through November, and general bird watching is excellent throughout the summer months.
 The rainy season (Nov - Apr) invigorates the lush scenery with wild flowers, dramatic thundershowers, spectacular sunsets and the birthing season brings great predator and prey interaction.

 Please note that activities are restricted within the national park in accordance with government rules and regulations.
 These include no driving off-road, no walking and no driving after dark.

 Moremi Game Reserve is surrounded by wildlife management areas of the Okavango, with no boundaries between the concessions and the reserve allowing wildlife to move between the woodlands in the wet season when water is plentiful and back to permanent rivers and lagoons in the dry season.
 The prior inhabitants in the area (the River Bushmen) were moved to the periphery of the reserve, establishing Khwai village near the North Gate exit of the park.
 The Khwai area is managed by the community through the Khwai Development Trust.
 This area offers the same wildlife experience as the reserve itself.
-However, a key advantage of being outside the park is the freedom to do walking safaris and night drives as the area is not governed by the same rules.
+A key advantage of being outside the reserve is the freedom to do walking safaris and night drives as the area is not governed by the same rules.

 Overlooking the legendary Chiefs Island and bordering the Moremi Game Reserve, Gunn's Camp is one of the few remaining luxury, vintage safari camps.
 Set under leafy palms and African Ebony to blend naturally with its unique surroundings, Gunn's Camp achieves a fine balance of comfort without isolating guests from the sights and sounds of the wilderness.

-The accommodation offered at Gunn's Camp consists of 6 deluxe meru tents with en-suite bathrooms featuring standalone baths and outside private showers.
+The accommodation offered at Gunn's Camp consists of 6 deluxe Kenyan-style meru tents with en-suite bathrooms featuring standalone baths and outside private showers.
 Set on raised platforms overlooking the delta plains Gunn's Camp is ideal for honeymooners or guests looking for a more intimate and personalised safari experience.
 All 6 tents are discretely set within the densely treed island ensuring privacy and tranquillity.
 Each has been traditionally furnished with an eclectic mixture of solid wood and African furniture and offers a lounge area as well as private veranda.

 The Delta is an oasis amidst the vast plains and pans of the desert that covers most of Southern Africa.
 Its waterways are a collection of meandering channels, creating a haven for Africa's most notable wildlife.
 Activities on offer are motor boat cruises, mokoro excursions and guided walks which allow you to experience the beauty of the unique Okavango Delta.

-AREA DESCRIPTION – OKAVANGO DELTA
+Area Description – OKAVANGO DELTA